 Whenever the gas is withdrawn it must be reprocessed.
 It must be dried and cleaned as it will have absorbed moisture in the reservoir.
 Once "on-specification", it enters the grid and is transported to the consumer.

-The high capacity of Austria's storage facilities, at the heart of Europe's gas networks, provides security.
-With a total storage capacity of more than 6.2 billion cubic metres (bn cu m), RAG makes a major contribution to security of supply in Central Europe.
-Barely any other EU member state has such high - and secure - storage capacity in comparison with consumption.
+With a total storage capacity of more than 6.2 billion cubic metres (bn cu m), RAG's energy storage facilities make a major contribution to security of supply in Central Europe.
+Barely any other EU member state has such high storage capacity in comparison with consumption.
+Currently still used primarily for traditional natural gas, they will in future enable the seasonal storage of green gas such as hydrogen for withdrawal at high capacity and at any time.

 Several studies have investigated the hydrogen tolerance of gas infrastructure: one such example, the Underground Sun Storage project, demonstrated that existing infrastructure copes well with hydrogen content of up to 10% (20% in the USC project).
 The Underground Sun Storage 2030 follow-up project will test the hydrogen tolerance of our storage facilities for contents of up to 100%.